 Located in Oneonta, the Catskill Symphony Orchestra aims to educate the surrounding community in symphonic literature.
 The orchestra hosts five concerts per season inspired by the five major musical periods: Romantic, Modern, Contemporary, Baroque and Classical.
 Each concert provides a unique musical experience to an audience of over 3,000 community members.

-Beginning with just three events in 1999, the Cooperstown Summer Music Festival also portrays American music culture with more than 100 performances including jazz and contemporary performances as well as kid concerts.
+Beginning with just three events in 1999, the Cooperstown Summer Music Festival also portrays American music culture with has had more than 100 performances including jazz and contemporary performances as well as kid concerts.

 The Arkell Museum in Montgomery County features more than 350 paintings and sculptures by important American artists and hosts several lectures, concerts, films and workshops throughout the year.